 I also got Mixcraft Studio on my computer, and it has been fun to create music that way as well.
 For many of my game projects, this program has been used to create sounds and music.

 I would say I am far more comfortable doing front-end work compared to back-end.
-I enjoy working through wire-frames and mock-ups to create a professional web presence.
+I enjoy working with wire-frames and mock-ups to create a professional web presence.

 2 Year Mission for the Church